AirshipCMS/Docs/Product-Collection-Categories-Template.md

 ## Property: `cat_fields`
+This property holds information about each category field.

 The following are examples of how to access the cat_fields properties:

 ### Property: `num_options`
+This represents the amount of options the category field contains.

 Example Markup:
 ```
 {{#each cat_fields}}